rikaladsstudio/technical-writing/kaliscan-downloader/README.md

 **The chapter list won't load**
 Make sure you're using the full manga URL (the one that ends in the manga's title slug), not a chapter URL.

+**The downloaded chapter folder is empty**
+This usually means the chapter failed to download.
+Rika is still figuring out why this happens sometimes.
+Closing and reopening the app (and trying again) might fix it.

 **Downloads are slow**
 Try increasing the `--image-workers` value in CLI mode, or adjust the "Image Workers" slider in the GUI.